-- Additions to, or restoration of, existing war or peace memorials, honour boards/rolls or plaques. - Commemorative events for significant anniversaries of wars, conflicts or peace operations (a significant anniversary is defined as ending in a 5 or 0). - Construction of a new war or peace memorial where none currently exist, honour board/roll or plaque. - Digital content development (e.g. documentary, podcast, website or application). - Display and/or restoration of wartime memorabilia. - Flagpole supply and/or installation maximum of \$2,000 per project. - Immersive and interactive experiences (e.g. memorial walks). - Publications (e.g. unit histories, local wartime histories and letters from service personnel) where similar works have not previously been published. - Public awareness and/or cultural activities. - School initiatives and/or educational activities including memorial gardens (which must include a commemorative plaque or plinth).
+- digital content development (for example, documentary, podcast, website or application) where similar works are not already available. - display and/or restoration of wartime memorabilia. - flagpole supply and/or installation maximum of \$2,000 per project. - immersive and interactive experiences. - publication (for example, unit histories, local wartime histories, the history of a national/state/territory-level ex-service organisation or veteran support organisation) where similar works are not already available. - public awareness and/or cultural activities. - school initiatives and/or educational activities including memorial gardens (which must include a memorial item, such as a commemorative plaque or plinth).